 Note: To use the CIM system you must log in using your University Net-ID and password.
 Please note that you may need to log in from an on-campus access point (behind the University's firewall), or establish a Virtual Private network (VPN) connection from off-campus locations to be able to access the CIM catalog editing system.

-Resources for Discontinuing Majors, Minors, or Certificates
+Resources for Discontinuing Degree Programs, Majors, Minors, Certificates, or Graduate Specializations

 Curriculum Committee Information